ryantking/wombats/README.md

 > - from [The Wombat](https://www.poemhunter.com/poem/the-wombat-2/) by Dante Gabriel Rosetti

 Wombats is a package manager and build system for ATS in order to automate building and deploying packages.

-Inspired by the likes of Go and Cargo.
+Inspired by the likes of [Go](https://github.com/golang/go), [Cargo](https://github.com/rust-lang/cargo), and [Leiningen](https://github.com/technomancy/leiningen).

+**Note:** There is currently no server setup to manage the language packages, so this is not ready for use out side of experimental use.

 # Installation

-Currently, Wombats does not live on a server yet so can only be run locally.
+Currently, Wombats is not on any package managers, but can easily be installed using go:
-"wom" is the client and build tool and "womd" is the daemon that runs the server.

     $ go get github.com/RyanTKing/wombats/cmd/wom

-    $ go get github.com/RyanTKing/wombats/cmd/womd
+ATS is also required, and instructions for that can be found on [my blog](http://ryanking.com/blog/joy-of-ats-1-installing-ats/).

 # Usage

-TODO

-# Configuration

-TODO
+A project can be initialized and ran as follows:

+    $ wom new [DIR] -n [NAME]
+    $ wom run

+The following commands are available:

+    $ wom new [DIR] # Create a new project
+    $ wom build # Build the current project (unimplemented)
+    $ wom install # Install the current project (unimplemented)
+    $ wom version # Show ATS version information (unimplemented)
+    $ wom fetch # Fetch all specified dependencies (unimplemented)

 # License